rie-ucl/bibliokit/README.md

 Plot Sponsor Trend

-This function analyzes the annual publication trends for sponsors from Scopus search results, providing insights into how research output has changed over time for each sponsor.
+The `plot_sponsor_trend()` function analyses and visualizes the annual publication trends for sponsors from Scopus search results.

 ### Parameter
  res Scopus search results, including `entries`, which is a list of publication details.